 You’re sparring in the ring or cage, just moving round, and you quickly change direction to create an angle on your opponent.
 That’s when you feel a sudden and severe pain from your knee.
 Or you’re in a fight and your opponent lands a heavy leg kick against the side of your knee, and the pain sends you down to the canvas.
 Unfortunately you’ve just found out what it’s like to tear your ACL.

-Continue reading Common Training Injuries and How To Treat Them – ACL Tear
+Common Training Injuries and How to Treat Them – Boxer’s Fracture

 You’ve been boxing for a while, you’re really enjoying it and you feel like you know what you’re doing in the gym.
 Everything’s starting to flow and as your techniques getting better you start ramping up the power.
 One day you’re dropping bombs on that crazy heavy punch bag and bang, pain shoots through your hand and by the time you take your glove off it’s starting to swell and change colour.
 Say hello to your new boxer’s fracture.